Montessori Language Approach by Muriel Dwyer

 This is the essential guide to the Montessori approach to language education.
 Dr. Montessori originally developed her method for helping children to learn Italian, a completely phonetic language.
 But it was Muriel Dwyer who used that method to tackle the complexities of non-phonetic languages like English and Swahili.
 Muriel Dwyer was a brilliant AMI Teacher Trainer who worked extensively in both London and Africa (in the Swahili language).

 This short booklet is a thorough and complete update to Ms. Dwyer's classic, "A Key to Writing and Reading for English."
-It emphasizes exploration and conversation as the foundation for literacy while also providing specific exercises the adult can do with the children--the keys of the Dwyer/Montessori reading scheme.
-Maitri Learning follows this approach and provides many of the materials Ms. Dwyer specifies in detail in this book.
+It emphasizes exploration and conversation as the foundation for literacy while also providing specific exercises adults can do with the children--the keys of the Dwyer/Montessori reading scheme.
+Maitri Learning follows this approach and provides many of the materials Ms. Dwyer specifies in detail in this book including:

-40 pages.
-Published by the North American Montessori Teacher's Association (NAMTA).
+The booklet is 40 pages long and published by the North American Montessori Teacher's Association (NAMTA).
 Read a blog post about this booklet.

 APA cite: Dwyer, M.I.
 (2004).
 A path for the exploration of any language leading to writing and reading: As part of the total Montessori approach to the development of language.
 NAMTA Journal, 29(3).